Naturkosmetik mit Kräutern – Rosmarin, Thymian und Salbei auf hellem Hintergrund als Symbol für natürliche Hautpflege

 Using herbs in everyday life

-Herbs can be easily integrated into everyday life – without any complicated recipes.
-Fresh herbs like parsley, basil, or coriander not only enhance dishes but also provide valuable nutrients.
-A rosemary or chamomile tea in the evening can have a calming effect and simultaneously support antioxidant levels.
+Herbs can be easily integrated into daily life – without elaborate recipes.
+Fresh herbs like parsley, basil, or coriander not only refine dishes but also provide valuable vital substances.
+A rosemary or chamomile tea in the evening can have a calming effect and simultaneously provide antioxidant support.
 Smoothies with mint or lemon balm are refreshing and strengthen the skin from within.
-Hot infusions with sage or thyme are also easy to prepare and can have anti-inflammatory properties.
+Hot infusions with sage or thyme are also easy to prepare and can provide anti-inflammatory impulses.

 Natural care meets inner balance

-Quellmed's philosophy is based on a holistic approach to skincare.
-Our products combine highly purified healing spring water from Nienburg/Weser – rich in over 20 minerals such as magnesium, zinc, and calcium – with select active ingredients specifically tailored to the needs of sensitive and dry skin.
+The philosophy of the source lab is based on the principle of holistic skincare.
+Our products combine highly pure healing spring water from Nienburg/Weser – rich in over 20 minerals like magnesium, zinc, and calcium – with selected active ingredients that specifically address the needs of sensitive and dry skin.
 All products are fragrance-free, vegan, and dermatologically tested.
-We consciously avoid irritating additives and rely on the power of natural ingredients to soothe, strengthen, and regenerate the skin in the long term.
+We deliberately avoid irritating additives and rely on the power of natural ingredients to soothe, strengthen, and regenerate the skin in the long term.

-A glimpse into the future: Rosemary in the new shampoo
+A look into the future: Rosemary in the new shampoo

-We are currently collaborating with a local, family-run manufacturer on the development of new shampoos – in both liquid and solid form.
-For the first time, rosemary is being used as a plant-based active ingredient.
-Thanks to its circulation-boosting, clarifying, and soothing properties, rosemary is particularly well-suited for sensitive or easily irritated scalps.
-These new products naturally complement our existing range and remain true to our core principles: honest, effective skin and hair care based on healing spring water and carefully selected ingredients.
+We are currently working with a local, family-run manufacturer on the development of new shampoos – in liquid and solid form.
+Rosemary will be used as a botanical active ingredient for the first time.
+Due to its circulation-promoting, clarifying, and soothing properties, rosemary is particularly well-suited for sensitive or easily irritated scalps.
+The new products will naturally complement our existing range and remain true to our clear philosophy: honest, effective skin and hair care based on healing spring water and carefully selected ingredients.

 The official product launch will follow shortly – a small preview of what's to come.